What Goes Into an Appraisal?

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Performance Appraisals Inc. will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+Note: While this amount is probably the strongest indication of what a property is worth, it probably will not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Performance Appraisals Inc. will guarantee you attain the most accurate property value, so you can make wise real estate decisions.